llorracc/HAFiscal-econsocart-bug-mwes/font-shape-bug/README.md

 - This is specific to Utopia font in T1 encoding

 **Workaround Trade-offs**:
-- ✅ Allows compilation to succeed
+- ✅ Eliminates compilation warnings
 - ✅ Produces acceptable output (small caps only)
-- ⚠️ Loses italic/slanted aspect of combined style
+- ⚠️ Loses italic/slanted aspect of combined style (same as automatic substitution)
-- ⚠️ Requires manual addition to each document
+- ⚠️ Requires manual addition to each document (or class file modification)

 ---

-**Status**: Ready for bug report to Econometric Society
+**Status**: Documentation of font shape warnings in econsocart.cls
 **Contact**: Christopher Carroll (ccarroll@jhu.edu)
-**Date**: November 4, 2025
+**Date**: November 4, 2025 (Updated: November 8, 2025)